Stonec823/Stonec823/README.md

 - Hi, I’m Carson (@Stonec823)

-- Using this profile to diplay personal data projects
+- Using this profile to display personal data projects

 - Currently seeking full-time data role and/or freelance data analysis projects